 The initial slides in this talk show output on my laptop.
-Tuple assignments and returning tuples and functions should (I hope!) work soon.
+Tuple assignments and returning tuples and functions work now.
 The "new" keyword may disappear, in favor of "param" or "set".

 We intend to make 64-bit "beta" binaries for Linux, MacOSX, and MS Windows available from the AMPL web site, https://ampl.com.
 The "beta" binaries will use the usual AMPL licensing mechanism and will work with current AMPL licenses.
 Initially AMPL functions will only work in AMPL scripts.
 Extensions to the solver-interface library (ASL) are further in the future.